 Hey people!
 Happy New Year!
 I hope 2020 is treating you well so far and welcome to my first blog post of the year!
 As promised, it is a necklace tutorial, specifically on making a lariat necklace.

-So, you might be asking now just what the heck a lariat necklace is.
-I like lariats because they don’t need a closure.
-Instead, a lariat necklace is fastened by looping one end into the other or tying a knot.
+What is a lariat necklace, you ask?
+Instead of a traditional lobster or other type of clasp, you fasten a lariat necklace by looping one end into the other or tying a knot.
 Today I’m going to show you the first option, looping one end into the other.

-I like this style of necklace because it’s not something I see frequently, and the fact that you don’t have to fight to secure the necklace with the various closures (lobster claws and closure rings can be a bit tricky – especially if you have trouble gripping them!).
+I like this style of necklace because it’s not something I see frequently, and you don’t have to fight to secure the necklace with the various closures (lobster claws and closure rings can be tricky–especially if you have trouble gripping them!).
 I’ve made necklaces like these as gifts for friends and family with dexterity issues in their hands, for example.

 It’s called a lariat because it resembles a lariat used in ranching (also known as a lasso).